 Every year, close to 3 million tourists visit Costa Rica, that’s equivalent to the size of the entire population of the country!
 It’s a huge number and one that’s likely going to increase in the coming years.
 Some expats in Costa Rica grunt and complain about the crowds, but we are thrilled to hear that more people are traveling to experience this beautiful country!

-If you are one of the lucky many who are planning a Costa Rica travel in the near future, there are some helpful things to know about Costa Rica.
+If you are one of the lucky many who are planning a Costa Rica trip in the near future, there are some helpful things to know about Costa Rica travel.

 Having spent many months in Costa Rica, and with Max having grown up here, we can share a few things to know before going to Costa Rica.
 After helping 40 of our friends and family make their way to Costa Rica for our wedding in 2015, we know exactly the questions on first-time travelers’ minds.